-At the Branch beginning 2/5 at 11AM.
+At the Branch beginning 4/2 at 11AM.
 Watch your child’s eyes light up as they get to march, dance, and play musical instruments.
 Songs and action poems included.
 Recommended for kids ages 2 1/2 – 4 years and a caregiver.
 This is a weekly program that fills up very quickly, so please register for the February session now.
 A waitlist will be made available.
-There will be no class on February 12.

 At the Branch on Tuesdays at 10:30AM.
 Infants and non-walkers will enjoy this fun one-on-one time with their caregiver.
 We will do traditional and new nursery rhymes and songs, many with hand play or action.
 Great for first time parents who want to add to their repertoire of oral tradition.

 At the Plumb on Mondays at 6PM (except for Columbus Day).
 Help your child (Gr.
 K – 4) with reading skills using the new common core curriculum: Sequencing, Predicting, Contrast and Comparison, Character Traits, Setting, Inference, and Personal Connections.
 Monday evenings can be so much fun AND secretly educational with school librarian Miss Kathi, sharing fun filled, educational weekly themes for story and discussion, plus make-and-take projects to reinforce skills.
 Drop in, no registration.
 Sign up in the children’s department for reminder email notices.

 At the Plumb on Mondays at 10:30AM.
 A themed drop-in story and craft time for kids 1-5 years old and their caregivers, with Freeze Dance and ever popular Do Re Mi.